pndni/Charge_GM_WM_Properties_Pipeline/README.md

 If the `-q` flag is used, a QC page is generated for each subject.
 This is located at `QC/index.html`.

+QC pages should be used to verify that the pipeline ran successfully for each subject.
+Some things to look out for:

+1. Ensure that the skull is not cropped in the initial cropping steps
+2. Ensure that all the registration steps worked

 # Combining data from all the subjects